 Vitiligo is a disease that causes your skin to lose its color in patches.
 The extent and rate of color loss caused by the disease is unpredictable, and blotches of lighter skin can appear anywhere on your body.
 Although vitiligo isn’t contagious or life-threatening, it can be life-altering, affecting your outlook and self-esteem.
-The team of dermatologists at Easton Dermatology Associates in Easton, Maryland, offer comprehensive vitiligo care, including effective treatment options, to patients on the Delmarva Peninsula and the surrounding area.
+The team of providers at Easton Dermatology Associates offer comprehensive vitiligo care, including many effective treatment options.

 Vitiligo occurs when the cells that produce melanin, the pigment that determines the color of your skin, hair, and eyes, die or stop functioning properly.
 Although the condition is usually associated with the development of light patches of skin, it can affect any part of your body where melanin is present.
 People with vitiligo can develop patches of white hair, splotches on the inside of the mouth, or even a lightening of the iris.

 Anyone can develop vitiligo, regardless of their skin color.
 Medical researchers don’t yet understand exactly what causes the cells that produce melanin to die or fail, but they do recognize that there are two main types of the disease: